justinegeffen/showcase/demo/docs/010_using_data_explorer.md

     ///

    - **Preview files**:
-    Select a file to open a preview window that includes a **Download** button.
+    Select a file to open a preview window that includes a **Download** option.
 For example, we can use Data Explorer to view the results of the nf-core/rnaseq pipeline that we executed.
 Specifically, we can view the resultant gene counts of the salmon quantification step: